 These abolitionists realised that if a culture is apathetic and ignorant about how a particular group of human beings are treated then nothing will change, people will remain ignorant and apathetic.
-What the abolitionists realised was that their culture must be shamed into action.We are currently in the same position in regards to abortion.
+The abolitionists realised that their culture must be shamed into action.We are currently in the same position in regards to abortion today.

 Christianity and Abortion

 Like slaves the unborn are seen as dispensable, not worthy of basic moral rights, sometimes considered sub-human and if they don't tick the boxes of the archetypal human being are allegedly served by their intentional destruction.
 Abortion like slavery affects the mind-set of our culture, it helps create culture where it is acceptable to view the intentional killing of an unborn human being as a western right and display of autonomy.
 Like slavery abolitionists had trouble acquiring the support of the church because they were generally apathetic, I imagine very similar to the excuses I hear so much today ad nauseum... 'it's not the gospel, we mustn't focus on causes at the expense of the gospel' etc. However if you think not standing up for the unborn isn't part of the gospel you're the one with the problem, and I think I'd argue that you probably don't fully comprehend the gospel yourself.
 If that is how you think, I hope to persuade you that you are in fact mistaken and must instead become a modern day abolitionist.
 Surely working to abolish slavery, promote life and the image of God in all human beings is part of the gospel or did slavery abolitionists do something wrong in working tirelessly to end it?
 Surely it was their love of God and people rooted in the gospel and the love shown to them through the cross that encouraged them to set captives free just as Jesus has done for us?